 Soy products offer a wide array of health benefits.
 Eating whole soy foods may reduce the risk of breast cancer and several other types of cancer, fibroids, and even inflammation.
 Soy is helpful for bone health, heart health, and menopausal symptoms.

-Soy is a staple in many diets that has recently become popular across the globe.
+Like most other plant foods, the healthiest soy foods are the least processed.
 Young soybeans, also called edamame, can be steamed and eaten right from their pods.
 Soybeans are also used to make other foods such as soy milk, tofu, tempeh, and miso, as well as soy meats and cheeses.
-Like most other plant foods, the healthiest soy foods are the least processed.

 Yet while soy products have many health benefits, some people question their safety.
 Let’s look at what medical studies show.

 Research shows that women who consume soy are less likely to get breast cancer.
 One study found that women averaging one cup of soy milk or about one half cup of tofu daily have a 30% lower risk of developing breast cancer compared with women who eat little or no soy.
 This may be due in part to protective substances called isoflavones found in soy foods.